 We do not consider specific amounts payable under the severance arrangements when establishing annual compensation.
 We do believe, however, that these arrangements are necessary to offer compensation packages that are competitive.
-In determining payment and benefit levels under the various circumstances triggering the provision of benefits under employment and severance agreements, the Compensation Committee has drawn a distinction between voluntary terminations and terminations for cause and terminations without cause or as a result of a change in control.
+In determining payment and benefit levels under the various circumstances triggering the provision of benefits under employment and severance agreements, the Compensation Committee has drawn a distinction between voluntary terminations or terminations for cause, and terminations without cause or as a result of a change in control.
 Payment in the latter circumstances has been deemed appropriate in light of the benefits to us described above, as well as the likelihood that the executive's departure is due, at least in part, to circumstances not within his or her control.
 In contrast, we believe that payments are not appropriate in the event of a termination for cause or voluntary resignation because such events often reflect either inadequate performance or an affirmative decision by the executive to end his or her relationship with Akamai.

-We have change in control agreements in place with each of our Named Executive Officers.
-We believe that these agreements are designed to align the interests of management and stockholders when considering the long-term best future for the company.
+We have change in control agreements in place with each of our Named Executive Officers (except in the case of Dr. Leighton, who is part to an employment offer letter agreement).
+We believe that these agreements are designed to align the interests of management and stockholders when considering the long-term best future for Akamai.
 The primary purpose of these arrangements is to keep senior executives focused on pursuing all corporate transaction activity that is in the best interests of stockholders regardless of whether those transactions may result in their own job loss.
 Reasonable post-acquisition benefits should serve the interests of both the executive and our investors.